 Did I say the little café of Villa Ippocampi looks perfect?
 That’s how the food tastes too.
 Breakfast is served from 9 am, and later in the day until early evening you can order snacks and light meals, all prepared with fresh local produce.
 Have freshly squeezed orange juice, local brioche and creamy Greek yoghurt with honey for breakfast, and salads, Cretan dakos or sandwiches later in the day.

-Suites are also equipped to prepare breakfast and simple meals (handy especially if you travel with young children), and of course there are plenty of restaurants in Koutouloufari and the area around.
+Suites are also equipped to prepare breakfast and simple meals, and of course there are plenty of restaurants in Koutouloufari and the area around.
 Anything from the traditional Greek taverna and souvlaki joint, to, well, Chinese and pizza.
 Best to ask your hosts for recommendations.
-One of their favourites is a relative newcomer, a really cute (kind of artsy) taverna called Rouga tou Mpaoula, serving excellent traditional Cretan dishes.
+One of their favourites is a little place called David Vegera, a cute, unpretentious little restaurant serving excellent mezedes (Greek style tapas).

-As much as Nikos and Lydia love kids, they prefer the hotel to offer a very quiet environment for the guests, and they no longer accommodate families.
+As much as Nikos and Lydia love kids, they prefer the hotel to offer a very quiet environment for the guests, and they no longer accommodate families with young children (under the age of 16).
 Sorry kiddos, do come back when your grown-ups!

 As long as you are not looking for that blissfully deserted beach, you are spoiled for choice.
 It takes barely 15 minutes to walk to the sea, with some small beaches right there, and larger sandy beaches only a short drive away.
 All are organised with sun beds and umbrellas, and some come with a few more sun bathing bodies than I can handle.
 Head for the southern coast (a 1,5 hour scenic drive) for wild and much quieter beaches.
 The beaches of Trafoulas, Agios Nikitas, Maridaki, Krassas, Armenopetra and Kaminaki are top choices.